aryamiryala/ChatDB/README.md

 ## Overview

 **ChatDB** is an intelligent database companion designed to simplify querying and interacting with both **MySQL** and **MongoDB** databases.
 It enables users to generate sample queries, run queries through natural language input, and explore database tables and collections with ease.
-Built with a **React** frontend and a **Flask** backend, ChatDB facilitates smooth communication between users and the databases.
+The frontend is built with **React** and the backend run on either **Flask or FastAPI**.

+FastAPI has been incorportated alongside Flask backend to provide:

+- **Better performance** with asynchronous request handling.
+- **Built-in data validation** via Pydantic models.

+Gives option to run ChatDB on Flask for simplicity or FastAPI for enhanced speed and validation.

 ---